 It’s that time of year again.
 Millions of Americans are preparing to hunker down over desks, computers and papers to file their taxes.
 If 2019 is anything like 2016 — the most recent year with available data — around $1.4 trillion in income taxes will go to the federal government.

-While hunting down W2s and trying to find exactly what amount goes in each section of your tax form, it’s easy to forget why you’re filing taxes in the first place.
+While hunting down W2, trying to find exactly what amount goes in each section of your tax form, and thinking about your tax refund, it’s easy to forget why you’re filing taxes in the first place.
 Income taxes account for nearly half of the federal budget, and payroll taxes — paid by both employers and workers — make up more than a quarter.
 The federal budget is then used to pay for a wide variety of services, jobs, and support systems across the nation.
 Some of these expenditures are fairly large, like social security.
 Others are relatively small, like public broadcasting.

 Ultimately, Congress decides how the tax dollars are allocated, though certain programs like Medicare have mandatory budgets.
 But if taxpayers are footing the bill, shouldn’t they get a say?

 We wanted to know what Americans want their tax dollars spent on most.
 We polled 1,000 Americans to find out what they want their tax dollars spent on most.
 Below are our key findings.

 - 1 in 4 want their taxes spent on education.

 - 1 in 5 want their taxes to go toward healthcare.

 - 17% of adults under 35 want the environment and sustainability prioritized.

 26 Percent of Americans Want Their Taxes Spent on Education